 Absolutely.
 Not only are you prohibited in many or even most countries from filing your own application, but you couldn’t possibly do a good job of it.
 Patent laws differ from country to country, and claims and strategies that work well in the U.S. are often completely unacceptable in foreign prosecution.
 This is especially true in the fields of medicine, computers, and business methods.
+A good law firm will have associates in all the different countries.

 The World Intellectual Property Organization (WIPO) has guides to patent treaties and the laws in its member countries, but it is extremely difficult to wade through the laws to decipher what they mean.
 The best summary is found in Strategic Patenting.
 Among the many differences: